ToolPRM: Fine-Grained Inference Scaling of Structured Outputs for Function Calling

-Despite its importance for constructing reliable and adaptive LLM agents, the application of inference scaling techniques to \textbf{structured function calling scenarios} remains significantly underexplored.
-Current studies that incorporate process reward mechanisms and inference scaling of function calling capabilities for agents typically operate at a \textit{coarse-grained level}~\cite{wang2024fantasticsequencesthemfaithful,nath2025toolcomp}, treating an entire round of function calling response as a singular, monolithic step.
-For example, Wang et al.~\cite{wang2024fantasticsequencesthemfaithful} adopt a Best-of-N approach, where multiple function call candidates are scored and ranked by an outcome reward model (ORM).
-The final output is then selected based on the overall quality without applying distinct fine-grained rewards to the sub-components within each function call.
-However, this overlooks the inherent multi-stage nature of the function calling process, which involves solving a sequence of sub-tasks such as selecting the appropriate function name, identifying relevant parameters, and determining parameter values.
-Treating the function calling process as a single atomic step overlooks opportunities for fine-grained inference scaling and intra-call reward optimization that could substantially improve the agent’s reasoning efficiency and reliability.\footnote{In this paper, the term ``function'' is interchangeable with ``tool'' and ``API''.}
+Current studies that incorporate process reward mechanisms and inference scaling for function calling tasks operate at a coarse-grained level~\cite{wang2024fantasticsequencesthemfaithful,nath2025toolcomp}, treating an entire round of function calling response as a singular, monolithic step.
+For example, Wang et al.~\cite{wang2024fantasticsequencesthemfaithful} employ a Best-of-N approach, where multiple generated function call candidates are scored and ranked by an outcome reward model (ORM).
+The final answer is selected by assessing the entire generation as a singular entity without applying distinct fine-grained rewards to its sub-components within each function call.
+This overlooks the inherent multi-stage nature of the function calling process that involves solving a sequence of sub-questions, including the selection of function name, the identification of relevant parameters, and the decision of parameter values.
+Consequently, the potential for optimization of fine-grained process rewards at the intra-call level is not adequately addressed by existing methodologies.

-To this end, we propose a novel fine-grained process reward mechanism tailored for function calling capabilities of LLM agents (dubbed \textbf{ToolPRM}).
-In contrast to prior approaches that treat each function call as an indivisible unit, our method decomposes the agent’s tool-call process into semantically interpretable intermediate reasoning steps.
-We design a dedicated process reward model, ToolPRM, trained under fine-grained intra-call supervision with meticulously curated step-level annotations constructed from both the xlam-function-calling-60k~\cite{liu2024apigen} and xlam-irrelevance-7.5k~\cite{lin2024hammerrobustfunctioncallingondevice} datasets.
-Additionally, we further introduce fine-grained beam search guided by ToolPRM, which substantially outperforms existing function calling baselines in our experiments.
+To this end, in this paper, we propose a novel fine-grained process reward mechanism specifically designed for structured function calling tasks (dubbed \textbf{ToolPRM}).
+In contrast to prior methods that treat function calls as indivisible units, our approach decomposes each call into semantically interpretable intermediate steps.
+We develop a dedicated process reward model, ToolPRM, supervised using meticulously curated fine-grained intra-call step labels constructed from both xlam-function-calling-60k~\cite{liu2024apigen} and xlam-irrelevance-7.5k~\cite{lin2024hammerrobustfunctioncallingondevice} datasets.
+Consequently, we develop fine-grained beam search with the intra-call process supervision from ToolPRM, which proves to outperform existing function-calling baselines in our experiments.